paheli/faith-update-llm/README.md

 - **Dataset Preparation:**
   The `dataset.py` script in **dataset_prep** generates the necessary `.pkl` file to obtain all predictions.
-  The original dataset can be found in the [original fruit repository](https://github.com/Horea94/Fruit-Images-Dataset). *(If your dataset is different, update this link accordingly.)*
+  The original dataset can be found in the [original fruit repository](https://github.com/Horea94/Fruit-Images-Dataset).

 ## Getting Started